MarcoSteinke/Wintergrasp-Estimator/README.md

-# Wintergrasp-Predictor
+# Wintergrasp-Estimator
-Statistical tool to analyse and predict the next starting time of the battle of Wintergrasp in WoW
+Statistical tool to analyse and estimate the next starting time of the battle of Wintergrasp in WoW